Aug 24, 2021 Jambo

-Today, we’re sharing 4 tips you can use to improve your stakeholder’s experience with the help of Stakeholder Relationship Management (SRM) software.
+4 tips to improve your stakeholders' experience with Stakeholder Relationship Management (SRM) software

-Important note: You often won’t need to engage each stakeholder in the same ways.
-To learn who needs to be engaged the most, we recommend starting with a mapping exercise.
+Important note: You often won't need to engage each stakeholder in the same ways.
+To learn who needs to be involved the most, we recommend starting with a mapping exercise.

-Once you know who you’ll be engaging with and have planned your engagement strategy, start communicating with your stakeholders right away.
-This way, you can be confident that your stakeholders hear your key messages straight from your organization instead of through social media or news reports.
+Once you know who you'll be engaging with and have planned your engagement strategy, start communicating with your stakeholders right away.
+This way, you can be confident that your stakeholders hear your key messages directly from your organization, rather than through social media or news reports.

 How does this improve a stakeholder's experience with your organization?

-First impressions are important because they can set the tone for how your stakeholders view you, your project and your organization.
-By taking the time to ensure that your organization is communicating directly with your stakeholders right from the start, you’ll help them to feel included and respected early in the relationship.
+First impressions are vital because they can set the tone for how your stakeholders view you, your project and your organization.
+By taking the time to ensure that your organization communicates directly with stakeholders from the outset, you'll help them feel included and respected from the start of the relationship.

 How does an SRM help?